nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 - Allows the robot to be turned off and on.
 - Addition of an emergency stop button in order to meet safety standard and competition requirement.
 ## **Constraints**
-- The power supply must supply 12 V and a current of more than 2 A to accomodate all components that will be running at one time.
+- The power supply must supply 12 V and a current of more than 2 A to accommodate all components that will be running at one time.
 - The output of the battery must be regulated with a boost converter in order to ensure each component is provided with the proper voltage for operation.
 - Fuses will need to be added to the power supply bus for added overcurrent protection.
-- The table below shows the voltage and current requirements for each component in each subsystem.
-These will be the main constraints for the power subsystem.
-- 6 V will need to be provided to certain components such as some motor drivers and servo drivers.
+- Many of the loads will need to be stepped down to 6V and have a regulated output to eliminate with ripple voltage.
+There will be filters to smooth out the ripple
 - The ripple voltage from the inductive load of the motors should be eliminated in order to protect other components.
-To fix this, the team will add smoothing capacitors on each motor load.
+To mitigate this, the team will add smoothing capacitors on each motor load.
 - Since there are multiple loads that need 12V and 6V supplied, there will need to be a power bus for each of them.
-The power bus selected is rated up to 24V.
+The power bus selected is rated up to 10A.
 - The power supply chosen has a 5V USB output.
 Because of this, the concerns for powering the Nvidia Jetson as well as both arduinos will be separate from the remainder of the components.
 - An emergency stop button must be used for the safety of those involved in the competition.
-Further details are shown in the next subsection.
+  - The emergency button must have a flyback diode attached in reverse bias because of the motor’s inductive load and the chance of a sudden switch in the power being supplied.

 ### **Constraint from Standard**

 - Shall have a self-latching emergency stop push-button that has a positive operation.
 The button shall not be a graphical representation or a flat switch based on NFPA 79 - 10.7.2.

-### **Power Subsystem Required Voltage and Current from each Subsystem**
+### **Voltage and current requirements for all components**

 | Subsystem                                  | Component                  | Voltage (V) | Current (A) |
 | ------------------------------------------ | -------------------------- | ----------- | ----------- |